roncterry/lab_env_tools/README.md

 </pool>
 ```

-If you are using the [Installer Framework](https://github.com/roncterry/install_lab_env) to install your the VMs in your lab environment there are specific directories that you must place these pool definition files in:
+If you are using the [Installer Framework](https://github.com/roncterry/install_lab_env) to install the VMs in your lab environment there are specific directories that you must place these pool definition files in:

-* For VM directory specific pools you must place the pools definition files in the VM/s directly along woth its other configuration and disk images.
+* For VM directory specific pools you must place the pools definition files in the VM/s directly along with its other configuration and disk images.
 It must be named following the standard listed above.
-The pools will be creataed and activated when the VM is installed and they will be removed when the VM is removed.
+The pools will be created and activated when the VM is installed and they will be removed when the VM is removed.

 * For the common directory pools the files must be placed in the libvirt.cfg directory of the installer package (i.e. <COURSE_ID>/config/libvirt.cfg/ - see the [Installer Framework](https://github.com/roncterry/install_lab_env) for more details).
 These pools will be created and activated when the lab environment is installed and removed when it the lab environment is removed.